Typography Scale Systems: Architecting a Token-Driven Type Foundation

 Style Dictionary Transform (sd.config.js)

 The following custom transform converts pixel-based font sizes into rem-based clamp() expressions for fluid typography.
-It assumes a 16px root font size (standard browser default) and interpolates between a minimum viewport of 320px and a maximum of 1440px.
+It assumes a 16 px root font size and interpolates between a 320 px minimum viewport and a 1440 px maximum.

 const StyleDictionary = require('style-dictionary');